shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 Change Log:

 - Unit tests for all methods in the model, view and controller.
 They run using JUnit to test edge cases and parameters.
 Test the new classes (new plants and new zombies) and the save/load feature.
 Test case "gameover" is now changed to "gameplay".
-- UML diagrams (class and sequence) are modified according to the code
+- UML diagrams (class and sequence) are modified according to the changes from Milestone 3 to Milestone 4.
 - Changed the way zombies are killed.
 In the previous milestone, the zombies were killed according to the distance between the plant and zombie but now we have implemented a life counter for the zombies.
 Different zombies are given different life values (explained above). ie. when the peashooter "shoots" its peas the life decreases by 100.
 When the life (damagePoints) reaches 0, the zombie is dead.
 The Cherry Bomb kills all the zombies off the board.
 - The Undo and Redo implementations were lagging one frame last milestone, and that is now fixed
 - The zombies sometimes started from the second rightmost square rather than starting at the rightmost square.
 This is now fixed and all the zombies start at the righmost square and try to reach the house (leftmost square)